Amanda K. Holloman

 Greetings Lovely Reader!

 I am a recent Computer Science Doctoral Graduate from The University of Alabama with a focus on human-computer interaction (HCI), brain-computer interfaces (BCI), and olfactory-based interactions (OBI).
-I'm currently assisting Dr. Chris S. Crawford Jr. at Human-Technology Interaction Lab (HTIL) with a research project funded by Alabama Power as a doctoral candidate.
-I am seeking a full-time role in research and STEM/diversity recruitment.
+I previously assisted Dr. Chris S. Crawford Jr. at Human-Technology Interaction Lab (HTIL) with his research project funded by Alabama Power as a postdoctoral researcher.
+I am seeking a full-time role in research, academia and STEM/diversity recruitment.

 During my graduate studies, I conducted HCI and human-robot interaction (HRI), and olfactory (smells/scents) research that utilized focus groups, surveys, lab studies, semi-structured interviews, and virtual studies.
 I also was an LSAMP Graduate Fellow and received the Outstanding Graduate Research Award of 2022.